cenkalti/rain/README.md

 Rain is the main BitTorrent client used at [put.io](putio-link).
 It is designed to handle hundreds of torrents while using low system resources.
-The main difference from other clients is that Rain uses a separate peer port for each torrent.
+One notable difference from other clients is that Rain uses a separate peer port for each torrent.
 This allows Rain to download same torrent for multiple accounts in same private tracker and keep reporting their ratio correctly.

 Missing features